-On a high level, context is a bundle of configuration elements (environment variables and mounted files) independent of any stack that can be managed separately and attached to as many or as few stacks as necessary.
+On a high level, context is a bundle of configuration elements (environment variables, mounted files and hooks) independent of any stack that can be managed separately and attached to as many or as few projects as necessary.
 Contexts are only directly accessible to administrators from the account view:

 Managing a context is quite straightforward - you can create, edit, attach, detach and delete it.
 The below paragraphs will focus on doing that through the web GUI but doing it programmatically using our Terraform provider is an attractive alternative.

 As an account administrator you can create a new context from the Contexts screen as seen on the screenshot below by pressing the Create context button:

 This takes you to a creation form where you can configure various aspects of the context.